Optimal Sample Complexity of Reinforcement Learning for Mixing Discounted Markov Decision Processes: Uniformly Ergodic Markov Chains and Mixing Metrics

-\section{Two Mixing Metrics and Their Equivalence}
+\subsection{Two Mixing Metrics and Their Equivalence}

-These desirable properties of the split chain will elicit the behavior of the MDP under mixing policies.
-Therefore, we would like to analyze the sample complexity of policy learning for a MDP by assuming a $(m,p)$-Doeblin condition hold.
-This naturally leads to quantifying the mixing intensity of the MDP by the minorization time.
-However, in literature of complexity theory for mixing MDPs (e.g. \cite{jin_sidford2021}), the intensity of mixing is usually quantified by the mixing time.
-In this section, we formally introduce these two mixing metrics.
-Morevoer, we establish that they are equivalent up to a multiplicative constant for a uniformly ergodic Markov chain.
-This allows us to directly compare our complexity results using $\tminor$ to the existing theories.
+The favorable characteristics of the split chain will facilitate the analysis of the behavior of the MDP under mixing policies.
+Consequently, we aim to study the minimax sample complexity of policy learning for an MDP by postulating the existence of a $(m,p)$-Doeblin condition.
+This naturally leads to the quantification of the mixing intensity of the MDP by means of the minorization time; see below.
+However, in the literature of sample complexity theory for mixing MDPs \citep{Wang2017PrimalDualL,Jin2020,jin_sidford2021}, the intensity of mixing is usually quantified in terms of the mixing time.
+In this section, we formally introduce these two measures of mixing.
+Furthermore, we establish that, for a uniformly ergodic Markov chain, $\tmix$ and $\tminor$ are equivalent up to a multiplicative constant.
+This equivalence enables a direct comparison of our complexity outcomes, which use $\tminor$, with the existing theories.
 Let $P$ be a uniformly ergodic stochastic kernel with stationary distribution $\eta$.
 By Theorem \ref{thm:unif_ergodic_equiv_of_def}, there exists $(m,p,\psi,R)$ s.t. $P^m = p\psi + (1-p)R$. \begin{definition}[Mixing and Minorization Times] Define the \textit{mixing time}

 and the \textit{minorization time}